 But your chatbot can also be a useful little helper to the people who visit your website.
 If you have an online store, for example, the chatbot can give personalized recommendations.
 There are plenty of opportunities for upselling and cross-selling.

-The use of chatbot isn’t new, but it still hasn’t reached the mainstream.
+The use of chatbots isn’t new, but it still hasn’t reached the mainstream.
 This year might be the tipping point.
 In some markets, people’s attitudes are showing such a wide acceptance of chatbots that it will soon be safer to use one than not.
 If you think your business could use a chatbot, this should be the year when you finally get on board.
 The earlier you adopt and get your customers used to chatbots, the easier it will be to integrate upcoming solutions.